-Our staff selects a chosen charity partner, which is currently Meningitis Now.
+Our staff selects a chosen charity partner, which is currently PIPS.
 Staff are involved in regular fundraising for their selected charity.
 Events have included a relay team in the Belfast City Marathon and regular coffee mornings and Bake Sales.
 Each Christmas they also support the Barnardo’s Christmas Gift Appeal.

 - Meningitis Now Coffee Morning & Bake Sale

 Staff often make a range of delicious cakes and buns for the company coffee morning, with all proceeds going to Meningitis Now.